thatvirtualboy/thatvirtualboy.github.io/_posts/2023/2023-09-06-23-advertise-with-raktech-apps.markdown

 Aside from dreaming for that coveted App Store feature or tech blog write-up, we often look for free or really cheap alternatives to help spread the word.

 One way I thought I could help the community as a fellow indie dev is to advertise other developer's apps in my own apps.
+The community seemed to be into the idea:

+> "This is such a great idea, thanks for doing this!" - John P, developer of [Brainversity: Brain Training](https://apps.apple.com/us/app/brainiversity-brain-training/id1634372699)

+> "Thank you for setting this up, it's such a great idea 🙌" - Manuel K, developer of [Zenitizer](https://apps.apple.com/us/app/meditation-timer-zenitizer/id6444767911)

+> This is such a cool idea!
+Thank you for your work!" - Justin F, developer of [Mastowatch](https://apps.apple.com/us/app/mastowatch/id1662271463)

 Here's how it would work:

 ### How app advertisements work in rakTech LLC apps
 Today, `SKOverlay` serves up app ads in two rakTech apps: **[Hello There](https://apple.co/3TWTeey)** and **[Artbox](https://apple.co/3e4W69c)**.